 Timber grades are standardized classifications that describe a piece of wood's structural strength, visual quality, and suitability for specific uses.
 Grading ensures consistency, safety, and predictability in construction and woodworking projects.
 Without a grading system, every board would be a gamble — and for something holding up a roof, that's not a risk worth taking.

 One common misconception is that timber grading is just about how a board looks.
 A rough, knotty beam can actually be structurally stronger than a smooth, attractive board from the same species.
+This trips up a lot of beginners who pick through the pile looking for the prettiest piece, not realizing the ugliest one might hold twice the load.
 Grades exist to separate appearance from performance, though sometimes they overlap.
 This is why you can't pick structural timber the way you'd pick a nice piece of furniture wood.

 There are two primary grading approaches: